 Accidents can occur in even well-secured environments.
 A slip-up happens to us all from time to time.
 Additionally, it takes persistent efforts to overcome a lack of understanding at each level.
 Sometimes secure configurations and putting in place strong policies are not enough to overcome every possible incident.
 That is when a change detection mechanism becomes incredibly valuable for IT staffers that are monitoring the state of an environment.

 Here are a few examples of issues that can befall organizations:

-Bob, the network admin, accidently opens a firewall port which opens outside access to the cardholder data environment (CDE).
+Bob, the network admin, accidentally opens a firewall port that opens outside access to the cardholder data environment (CDE).
 We’ve all made typos while texting or typing, for some people it occurs so often they don’t even notice.
 Unfortunately, Bob just compromised the whole cardholder database without even knowing it and that is a critical oversight.

 An IT staffer falls prey to a social engineering scam to obtain active directory credentials allowing a hacker to obtain the staffer’s active directory credentials.
 This in turn allows the hacker access to a system that stores customer data including social security numbers.